Can Different Isopods Live Together: A Guide to Keeping Them

 This could include disease outbreaks, population imbalances, or nutrient deficiencies.

-For instance, if you notice a decline in the population of a particular species, it may indicate a problem with their habitat or diet.
+If you notice a decline in the population of a particular species, especially rarer or slow-breeding ones, it may indicate a problem with their habitat or diet.
+Maintaining individual cultures for rarer species or those that reproduce at a slower rate can help ensure their long-term success.

 By promptly addressing these issues, you can prevent further complications and ensure the long-term success of keeping different isopods together.